FionaCLin/wwc-DroidTalk-skeleton/README.md

 3. In Android Studio, shift + f10 or click on the green play button to build the app.
 Select a virtual device

 # Troubleshooting
-## Android Studio does not recognise my Android device
-If you are using a real device, you will need to "Enable Debugging Mode" on your device.
-This process may differ depending on the phone, but in general it is: In your phone settings > About phone > tap on the Build Number 7 times to enable Developer Options > Go back to your settings once you have enabled Developer Options and you should be able to see the menu item Developer Options > Enable USB Debugging

 ## Genymotion VirtualBox error; Failed to open a session for the virtual machine {virtual device name}
 To fix: disable audio or change to Core Audio as the Host Audio Driver
 1. Open Virtual Box
 2. Select Android VM (e.g. Samsung Galaxy S6 - 6.0.0 - API 23 - 1440x2560 )
 3. Click Settings on top.
 4. Go to Audio and Uncheck Enable Audio Checkbox

 ## Error: could not install *smartsocket* listener: Address already in use
 Change add in Genymotion (in Settings) to use the same sdk path as Android Studio.
 Then close Genymotion and restart Android Studio